Daily Archives: June 23, 2013

 Miraculously, a sign from the Lord – A fishing boat arrives during the Menemsha Blessing of the Fleet!

 Reverend Arlene Bodge of Chilmark Community Church opened the start of the summer boating season with the annual blessing of the fleet ceremony on the Menemsha waterfront.
-During the service the fishing boat Unicorn, wtj_greg_mayhew_menemsha_apr222013_1a_02ith Captain Gregory Mayhew and his crew, arrived after a morning of fishing for fluke off Gay Head.
+During the service the fishing boat Unicorn, with Captain Gregory Mayhew and his crew, arrived after a morning of fishing for fluke off Gay Head.
 The time of their arrival into the harbor seemed a blessing. continued@vineyardgazette Miraculously

 Icelandic Fin Whale Hunt Resumes, Stirs Debate